The Chancellor Rishi Sunak presented the Autumn 2021 Budget on 27 October. The Finance (No.2) Bill 2021-22 was published on 4 November.

 Documents to download

 Stamp duties are levied on conveyances and transfers of land and property, and on securities (share and bond) transactions.
 The term comes from the fact that historically stamps on documents, following their presentation to the Stamp Office, indicated payment.
 Land and property transactions are now charged Stamp Duty Land Tax (SDLT), whereas electronic transfers in securities are charged Stamp Duty Reserve Tax (SDRT).
-In 2018/19 stamp duties raised £15.6 billion in total; SDLT accounted for just over three quarters of this total (£11.9 billion).
+In 2019/20 stamp duties raised £15.1 billion in total.
+SDLT accounted for just over three quarters of this total (£11.6 billion); receipts from just residential properties were £8.4 billion.

 First, in his Autumn Statement in December 2014 the then Chancellor George Osborne announced that in future SDLT would be charged on residential property on a ‘slice basis’: rates would only apply to the part of a property’s selling price that fell within each value band.
 New rates and thresholds would be introduced, with effect from 4 December 2014, to ensure that in removing these distortions, most buyers would not have to pay more tax.
 In addition, as Mr Osborne explained, “anyone who has exchanged contracts but not completed by midnight [on December 3] will be able to choose whether to pay under the old system or the new, so no one in the middle of moving house will lose out.”
 It was estimated that this reform would cost £395m in 2014/15, rising to £760m in 2015/16.
 To give effect to these changes the Government introduced primary legislation: the Stamp Duty Land Tax Act 2015.